-The Pascal language never did catch on at Research.
-In 1981, Brian Kernighan wrote a paper published as a CSTR entitled "Why Pascal is not my Favorite Programming Language."
-[Kern1981b] The note was not based solely on introspection, for he and P. J. Plauger had just converted their book Software Tools into Software Tools in Pascal, including re-coding all the programs in Pascal.
-In the process they came to regard Pascal as their not favorite language.
+Pascal did not catch on at Research.
+In 1981, Brian Kernighan did a paper published as a CSTR entitled "Why Pascal is not my Favorite Programming Language."
+The note was not based solely on introspection, for he and P. J. Plauger had just converted their book Software Tools into Software Tools in Pascal, including re-coding all the programs in Pascal.
+In the process they came to regard Pascal as their not favourite language.

 Berkeley UNIX has included Pascal for a long time.
-Ken Thompson wrote the first version of Berkeley Pascal while working at Berkeley as Visiting Mackay Lecturer in Computer Science in 1975/76.
+Ken Thompson wrote the first version of Berkeley Pascal at Berkeley while working there as Visiting Mackay Lacturer in Computer Science in 1975/76.
 He spent the academic year at UC Berkeley, and taught several courses in Computer Science.
 He recalls: